grahampugh/erase-install/README.md

 2. `--move` moved the macOS installer to `/Applications` or to a specified path if it isn't already there.
 3. `--overwrite` deletes any existing downloaded installer and re-downloads it.

+If the --erase option is used, and additional packages are placed in the folder specified by the variable `extra_installs`, which can be overridden with the `--extras` argument, these packages will be as part of the erase-install process.
+These packages must be signed.

 ## Full list of Options:

+* Run the script with argument `--help` to show the available options, then stop.

+    ```
+    sudo bash erase-install.sh --help
+    ```

-* Run the script with argument to check the available installers.
+* Run the script with argument `--list` to check the available installers.
 This will download `installinstallmacos.py` and list the available updates, then stop.

     ```
     sudo bash erase-install.sh --list